BaratiLab/FactFormer/README.md

 ### Citation

-If you find this repo helpful, kindly consider citing with
+If you find this repo helpful, kindly consider citing it with

 ```
 @misc{li2023scalable,